fezu54/flutter-gitlab-ci-example/README.md

 # medium

-This repository acts as a full blown code example for my Medium article <enter url when known>
+This repository acts as a full blown code example for https://medium.com/@fezu54/our-story-with-flutter-and-gitlab-ci-26bd40c26155

 ## Getting Started